TristanChao/c0724-code-solutions/postgres-database/postgres-database-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a database schema?
-  - a database schema is a collection of tables
+  - a database schema describes the organization of data
 - What is a table?
-  - a table stores a collection of data with attributes in columns and sets of data in rows
+  - a table stores sets of data with the same set of attributes
 - What is a row?
-  - a row represents one set of data
+  - a row represents one piece of data
 - What is an attribute and what other names are used to describe them?
   - attributes are the information that sets of data contain
   - they can also be described as 'columns'